project-repo/cagebreak/man/cagebreak-socket.7.md

 		- event_name: "definekey"
 		- modifiers: TODO
 		- key: key as a number
-		- command: command as a number TODO
+		- command: command as a number TODO maybe will be changed to string, remove otherwise

 ```
 definemode foo